Integrations

 LobeChat

-For self-hosted LobeChat, use the OpenAI provider with an EmpirioLabs proxy URL:
+For self-hosted LobeChat, use the OpenAI provider with the EmpirioLabs API base URL:

 Then restart LobeChat and choose an enabled EmpirioLabs model in the model selector.